Dan503/gutter-grid/README.md

 **To read the full documentation go to http://gutter-grid.net.**

-You can view the change log on the [GitHub releases page](https://github.com/Dan503/gutter-grid/releases).
+You can view the change log on the [GitHub releases page](https://github.com/Dan503/gutter-grid/releases) or the [Gutter Grid website](http://gutter-grid.net/pages/15-change-log/).